 You then need to communicate with your Information Assurance Manager (IAM) in preparation for your training and certification exam.

 It is advised to take training courses in preparation for the certification exam.
 The DoD 8570 manual does not recommend any specific training organization.
-However, certification bodies usually suggest approved training organizations, such as Infosec.
+However, certification bodies usually suggest approved training organizations.

 Once you have passed your certification exam, register at the Defense Workforce Certification Application portal.